-HCSS is indebted to the KCOM Stadium staff for continuing to provide us with an excellent service for exiled Tigers fans, in respect of providing match day tickets.
+HCSS is indebted to the club’s stadium staff for continuing to provide us with an excellent match day tickets service for exiled Tigers fans.
 Please read the summary of procedures for ordering and payment below.

 HCSS endeavours to obtain tickets for members exiled from Hull and therefore not able to use the normal purchasing channels.
 The continuation of this privilege is reliant on all HCSS members treating it with respect and not abusing it.
 You also need to be aware that: